 Provision of Group Therapy

 Interns co-facilitate a therapy group during the autumn, winter, spring, and/or summer quarters, as demand allows.
 During orientation, interns have an opportunity to choose from several group facilitation opportunities.
 Interns are paired with a member of the senior staff to co-lead group in the autumn and winter quarters.
-Depending on their competency in group facilitation, interns may co-lead a group with another intern during spring and/or summer quarters.
+Depending on their competency in group facilitation, interns may co-lead a group with another intern or facilitate a group on their own during spring and/or summer quarters.
 Interns may develop a group based upon their individual interests for the spring and/or summer quarter, if such a group meets the center’s needs.
 Groups are recorded for the purpose of discussion during Supervision of Groups.

 Students are allowed to participate in either individual or group therapy, but not both concurrently.
 For the most part, group members are referred to group after completing at least one quarter of individual therapy.
 This helps prepare them for the group experience and can help to deepen group conversation more quickly, which can be important when operating on the academic quarter system whereby groups tend to meet for 7-10 weeks.
 Common group offerings include Understanding Self and Others (interpersonal process for any/all students), Men’s Group (interpersonal process for students who identify as men), and the psychoeducational group Build Your Social Confidence, for those with social anxiety to learn and practice skills through various structured activities.